Drennan98/Super-Sports-Quiz/README.md

 - I confirmed that this website works on different browsers like Safari and Google Chrome.

 - I sent the quiz to some friends to test out the functionality of the quiz and it got a positive response.

+- I confirmed that the application worked on different browsers like Safari and Google Chrome.
+I copied the deployed site link and pasted into both browsers and everything worked as intended including all buttons and internal link.

 #  Validations